-DDIG proposals must be in compliance with the special requirements outlined in this solicitation as well as the typical requirements described in the Grant Proposal Guide.
+DDIG proposals must be in compliance with the special requirements outlined in this solicitation as well as the standard requirements described in the Grant Proposal Guide or NSF Grants.gov Application Guide.
 Proposals that are non-compliant for the following reasons will be returned without review:

-- Submitted after the relevant deadline has passed - Project Summary does not address both merit review criteria (Intellectual Merit and Broader Impacts) in separate statements - The research proposed does not match the subject area of a Cluster with a DDIG program (contact a Program Director if you have questions)
+- · Submitted after the relevant deadline has passed - The research proposed does not match the subject area of a Cluster with a DDIG program (contact a Program Director if you have questions)

-In addition, DDIG proposals will be checked for compliance with formatting instructions in the Grant Proposal Guide and Project Solicitation.
-Please refer to the following partial list of items for which proposals may be returned without review:
+In addition, DDIG proposals will be checked for compliance with formatting instructions in the Grant Proposal Guide or NSF Grants.gov Application Guide and the Program Solicitation.
+Please refer to the following partial list of items for which proposals may not be accepted or may be returned without review:

-- Proposal title doesn't begin with DISSERTATION RESEARCH: - Project Summary is missing or exceeds one page - · Project summary does not separately address both Intellectual Merit and Broader Impacts - Project Description exceeds eight pages - Project Description does not describe, as an integral part of the narrative, the Broader Impacts resulting from the proposed activities - Reference section missing (this section must be included even if blank) - Biographical sketches of the PI and co-PI are missing, are not prepared in the required NSF format, and/or exceed two pages (see the Grant Proposal Guide)

-- · Budget list of senior personnel includes the student

-- · Budget exceeds the maximum allowed

-- · Budget Justification is missing

-- · Current and Pending Support forms for PI and co-PI are missing, or don't include the current proposal

-- · Required Facilities section is missing

-- · Required Context for Improvement is missing

-- DDIG eligibility certification is missing
+- Proposal title doesn't begin with DISSERTATION RESEARCH: - Project Summary is missing or exceeds one page - Project Summary does not contain separate sections for the Overview, Intellectual Merit, and Broader Impacts

+- Project Description exceeds eight pages - Project Description does not describe, as a separate section, the Broader Impacts resulting from the proposed activities References Cited section is missing (If not applicable, insert text or upload a document in this section of the proposal that states, "Not applicable") - Biographical sketches of the PI and co-PI are missing, are not prepared in the required NSF format, and/or exceed two pages (see the Grant Proposal Guide) - Budget list of senior personnel includes the PI and co-PI(s) - Budget exceeds the maximum allowed - Budget Justification is missing - Current and Pending Support forms for PI and co-PI are missing, or don't include the current proposal - Required Facilities, Equipment and Other Resources section is missing (If not applicable, insert text or upload a document in this section of the proposal that states, "Not applicable") - Required Data Management Plan is missing - Required Context for Improvement is missing - DDIG eligibility certification is missing